Self care Sunday is honestly one of the highlights of my week.

 Obviously keeping up with personal hygiene during the week should be a priority.

 However, during self care Sunday, you have a chance to go all out and use all your favourite products you might not have time to use during the week.

-Try showering for relaxation rather than just hygiene when you have the time.
+Try showering for relaxation rather than just hygiene when you have the time for self-care.

 A lot of people forget that simply resting is a form of self care.